matchai/spacefish/.github/ISSUE_TEMPLATE/Feature_request.md

 ## Feature Request
 <!--
-Please keep in mind that we are working to achieve feature pairity with Spaceship.
+Please keep in mind that we are working to achieve feature parity with Spaceship.
 If this proposed feature doesn't already exist in Spaceship, please submit a PR there instead.
 -->